Chart Color Schemes

 Population growth drivers in Revesby Heights are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Revesby Heights is around 2,013, reflecting an increase of 97 people since the 2021 Census which reported a population of 1,916.
-This change is inferred from AreaSearch's estimate of 1,863 residents following examination of ABS ERP data release in June 2024 and validation of 10 new addresses since the Census date.
-The population density ratio is 2,516 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade ending Feb 2026, Revesby Heights has demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the SA3 area.
-Overseas migration contributed approximately 84.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
+As of February 2026, the estimated population of the suburb of Revesby Heights is around 2,013.
+This figure reflects an increase of 97 people since the 2021 Census, which reported a population of 1,916.
+The change is inferred from AreaSearch's estimation of the resident population at 1,863 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 10 validated new addresses since the Census date.
+This level of population results in a density ratio of 2,516 persons per square kilometer, placing Revesby Heights in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2016 to 2026, Revesby Heights has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 84.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population